 What is a Geolocation API?

 The Geolocation API does not store any information in itself, but rather provides the ability to gather existing information from the device being queried.
 It can collect location info from sources such as IP Address, GPS, WiFi, Bluetooth, RFID, GSM/CDMA ID, or user input.
-Once an API query is completed, a "best-guess" location with coordinates is returned to the calling application in JSON.
+Once an API query is completed, a "best-guess" geographic position with coordinates is returned to the calling application in JSON.